 Optimizing Pollination with Bees

 Bees and other pollinators are key to your apple trees' fruit production.
-Planting bee-friendly and shrubs near your trees helps.
+Planting bee-friendly flowers and shrubs near your trees helps.
 This gives them nectar and pollen, drawing in many pollinators.
 Don't use broad-spectrum insecticides as they can hurt bees and upset your orchard's balance.

 For better pollination and more apples, think about getting a beehive or letting wild bees in.
 Studies say you need 1 to 2 honey bee hives per acre.
 This depends on your trees and when they bloom.
 Supporting bees helps your trees grow well and gives you lots of tasty apples.